ricardoh2021/100-days-of-code-python/README.md

 - [x] Day 003 - Control Flow and Logical Operators
 - [x] Day 004 - Randomization and Python Lists
 - [x] Day 005 - Python For loops
 - [x] Day 006 - Python Functions & Karel
+- [x] Day 007 - Python Hangman Game

 ## How to Use This Repository